ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ```
 {:pre}

-By end of this tutorial,
+In this tutorial,
 - A public, private and bastion VSI are provisioned with the ubuntu-18.04 base image
 - nginx is installed on the public and private VSI - demonstrating the use of {{site.data.keyword.IBM}} mirrors
 - Internet software is accessed - demonstrating the use of internet repositories on the public VSI and failure on the private VSI
 - A file is copied from the file system of the provisioning computer to the public VSI and executed
 - Tests are run to verify the above

-## {{site.data.keyword.IBM_notm}} Mirrors
+### {{site.data.keyword.IBM_notm}} Mirrors
 {{site.data.keyword.IBM_notm}} has internal mirrors to support the {{site.data.keyword.IBM_notm}} images.
 The mirrors are part of the [service endpoints available for IBM Cloud VPC](/docs/vpc-on-classic?topic=vpc-on-classic-service-endpoints-available-for-ibm-cloud-vpc).
 There are no ingress charges for reading the mirrors.
 The mirrors will contain new versions for the software in the {{site.data.keyword.IBM_notm}} provided images as well as optional packages.

 Consider both `updating` the version lists available to the provisioned instances and `upgrading` the installed software from these mirrors.

-## Cloud-init
+## Initialize and Customize cloud instances with Cloud-init
 {: #cloud_init}

+Cloud-init is a package that contains utilities for early initialization of cloud instances.
 The [cloud-init](https://cloudinit.readthedocs.io/en/latest/index.html) syntax is readable, even by a novice linux administrator.
 An example cloud-config.yaml file is shown below and does what you would expect:
-- bootcmd works around an initial problem with the ubuntu image that will soon be resolved

 - package\_update - update the list of software packages available for either upgrade or installation
-- package\_upgrade - upgrade the currently installed software provied in the base with the latest versions
+- package\_upgrade - upgrade the currently installed software provided in the base with the latest versions
 - packages - software packages to install - nginx
 - write\_files - paths to text files with contents
 - runcmd - commands to be executed